+Area

+Description

-Area Description Who is the qualification for?
-This qualification is primarily for those working, or seeking to work in regulated childcare settings with families and children under the age of 8 years and NHS children's services for those working with families and children aged 0-19 years.
-This qualification is practice-based and assesses learners' knowledge and practice.
-It is designed for learners in work based learning.
-The qualification will assess learners' knowledge and practice through their work.
-This qualification is required for learners to work as a qualified childcare practitioner in a supervised capacity set out in Social Care Wales Qualification Framework for Social Care and Child Care What does the qualification cover?
+Who is the qualification for?

+This qualification is primarily for those working, or seeking to work in regulated childcare settings with families/carers and children under the age of 8 years and NHS children's services for those working with families/carers and children aged 0-19 years.

+It is primarily aimed at learners studying in a further education setting but may be delivered by a range of learning providers.

+This qualification is required for learners to work as a qualified childcare practitioner in a supervised capacity as set out in the Social Care Wales Qualification Framework for Social Care and Childcare in Wales.

+What does the qualification cover?

 This qualification will allow learners to develop the knowledge and skills required for employment and/or career progression in childcare or health settings.

+It combines practice units that are assessed within the workplace, with opportunities to develop the fundamental skills needed to work with children and additional theoretical knowledge.
+The practice related content of this qualification mirrors that of the Level 3 Children's Care, Play, Learning and Development: Practice qualification.

+The theoretical aspect focuses on principles and theories that influence children's health, well-being and development and how the childcare and child health sector can respond to all the needs of children 0-19 years.

+The knowledge, understanding and skills a learner is required to achieve within this qualification builds on the content of the Level 2 Children's Care, Play, Learning and Development: Practice and Theory qualification and the Level 2 Children's Care, Play, Learning and Development: Core qualification.
+It is strongly recommended that a learner undertaking this qualification has completed or is currently undertaking the Level 2 Children's Care, Play, Learning and Development: Core qualification.

+The Practical Skills for Work Placement in Early Years (0-7 years) unit provides learners with skills and knowledge to support their work placement.

+It supports learners to develop essential practical skills for working with children aged 0-7 years, gain an understanding of work placement expectations, and develop core practical skills required for the workplace.

 What opportunities for progression are there?
-This qualification will allow learners to progress into employment within a Level 3 role or progress to further learning via the following Consortium qualifications: Level 3 Children's Care, Play, Learning and Development: Practice and Theory Level 4 Professional Practice in Children's Care, Play, Learning and Development Level 4 Preparing for Leadership and Management in Children's Care, Play, Learning and Development.
-The consortium consists of City & Guilds of London Institute and WJEC who worked jointly to develop and deliver all of the qualifications in the Health and Social Care and CCPLD suite.
+This specification provides a suitable foundation for the study of early years and childcare through a range of higher education courses, or apprenticeships.
+In addition, the specification provides a coherent, satisfying and worthwhile course of study for learners who do not progress to further study in this subject.
+This qualification will also allow learners to progress into employment within a Level 3 role or progress to further learning via the following Consortium qualifications: • GCE Health and Social Care, and Childcare Level 4 Children's Care, Play, Learning and Development and Childcare

+- Level 4 Children's Care, Play, Learning and Development with specialism - Level 4 Leadership and Management, Children's Care, Play, Learning and Development: Principles, Theories and contexts.

 Who did we develop the qualification with?

-The unit content of this qualification has been developed and is owned by Social Care Wales and Health, Education and Improvement Wales.
-The content has been developed in conjunction with the consortium, as well as stakeholders, tutors, teachers and workplace assessors from across the children's health and care sector.
+The unit content of the practice units in this qualification has been developed and is owned by Social Care Wales and Health, Education and Improvement Wales.

+The content has been developed in conjunction with the Consortium, as well as stakeholders, tutors, teachers and workplace assessors from across the children's health and care sector.